Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Why do I need a North Dakota money transmitter bond?

 North Dakota money transmitter surety bonds guarantee that principals (money transmission professionals) conduct business in compliance with Chapter 13-09 of the North Dakota Century Code and all other laws applicable to the business of money transmission.
 If fraudulent activity occurs as a result of malpractice conducted by the principal, consumers will not face any financial harm.
 Acts of malpractice include:

 - The licensee violates any provisions of Chapter 13-09

 - The licensee conducts its business in an unsafe or unsound manner

 - The licensee applies for an adjudication of bankruptcy

-Other acts of malpractice can be found below in the Important Links section.
+Other acts of malpractice can be found below in the North Dakota Century Code Chapter 13-09.

 Ready to get bonded?
 Start here!